 Before you travel, find out more about drone laws for every country you will be traveling to.
 As drones grow in popularity, different countries are finding it important to develop legal measures to govern their use.

-Not everybody is allowed to fly a drone, and certainly not every place allows it.
+Not everybody is allowed to fly drones, and certainly not every place allows it.
 So, understand the laws governing drone use in the country you intend to go to and respect them when you get there.

 If you plan to travel with a drone, first do the due diligence to understand the local drone laws applicable in the country you’re going to.
 Some countries have completely banned the use of drones, and others allow them but with restrictions.

-Drone use, for instance, is allowed in Namibia, but you can only use it outside of national parks.
+For instance, flying drones is allowed in Norway, but you can only use it outside of national parks.
 On the other hand, merely owning a drone in Egypt is enough to get you arrested.